ace-design/JustificationDiagram/README.md

 ## Invalid Example with realization
-Here's an example of a text file, the graph and the todo list it generates if you don't have validate 'Build Maven passed' and 'Maven ready'.
+Here's an example of a text file, the graph and the todo list it generates if you don't have validate 'Build Maven passed' and 'Test Maven passed'.

 #### maven.yl - Invalid
 You should write this in 'maven.yml' :

 ```

 # This workflow will build a Java project with Maven
 # For more information see: https://help.github.com/actions/language-and-framework-guides/building-and-testing-java-with-maven